Decoding Data: How to Identify Representative, Random, and Biased Samples

 2. Discovering Random Samples

 A random sample is a subset of a statistical population in which each member has an equal chance of being chosen.
-This type of sampling is the purest form of sampling as it reduces bias to the most extent possible.
+This type of sampling is the purest form of sampling as it reduces bias to the greatest extent possible.
 For example, choosing \(5\) students randomly from a class to know their average height would be a random sample.
+For additional educational resources,.
+For education statistics and research, visit the National Center for Education Statistics.

 3. Recognizing Biased Samples

 Biased samples are not fair representations of a population.
-They are samples that are selected in such a way that they include more of a certain type of individual than others and hence result in a biased view of the population.
+They are samples that are selected in such a way that they include more of a certain type of individual than others, and hence result in a biased view of the population.
 An example would be selecting only the first five students entering a school to represent all the students’ heights.
 Those arriving early might be older students, hence skewing the results towards taller heights.
+For additional educational resources,.
+For education statistics and research, visit the National Center for Education Statistics.

 Step-By-Step Guide to Identifying Representative, Random, and Biased Samples